Run SAP HANA on Azure (Large Instances)

 This architecture consists of the following infrastructure components.

 Virtual network.
-The Azure Virtual Network service securely connects Azure resources to each other and is subdivided into separate subnets for each layer.
-SAP application layers are deployed on Azure virtual machines (VMs) to connect to the HANA database layer residing on large instances.
+The Azure Virtual Network (VNet) service securely connects Azure resources to each other and is subdivided into separate subnets for each layer.
+SAP application layers are deployed on Azure Virtual Machines (VMs) to connect to the HANA database layer residing on large instances.

-Virtual machines.
-Virtual machines are used in the SAP application layer and shared services layer.
-The latter includes a jumpbox used by administrators to set up HANA Large Instances and to provide access to other virtual machines.
+Virtual machines (VMs).
+VMs are used in the SAP application layer and shared services layer.
+The latter includes a jump box used by administrators to set up HANA Large Instances and to provide access to other VMs.
+To colocate the SAP application servers in the same datacenter with the HANA Large Instance units, use proximity placement groups.

 HANA Large Instance.
-A physical server certified to meet SAP HANA Tailored Datacenter Integration (TDI) standards runs SAP HANA.
+This physical server is certified to meet SAP HANA Tailored Datacenter Integration (TDI) standards for running SAP HANA.
 This architecture uses two HANA Large Instances: a primary and a secondary compute unit.
 High availability at the data layer is provided through HANA System Replication (HSR).

 High Availability Pair.
-A group of HANA Large Instances blades are managed together to provide application redundancy and reliability.
+A group of HANA Large Instances blades are managed together to provide database redundancy and reliability.

-MSEE (Microsoft Enterprise Edge).
+Microsoft Enterprise Edge (MSEE).
 MSEE is a connection point from a connectivity provider or your network edge through an ExpressRoute circuit.

 Network interface cards (NICs).
 To enable communication, the HANA Large Instance server provides four virtual NICs by default.
 This architecture requires one NIC for client communication, a second NIC for the node-to-node connectivity needed by HSR, a third NIC for HANA Large Instance storage, and a fourth for iSCSI used in high availability clustering.